mdsoto/USB_AAPG_2021/2021_usb_aag/Readme.md

 <h2>About this material</h2>

 This was the core material of the online course Basic Python for Log Analysis, organized by the Universidad Simón Bolívar (USB) AAPG Student Chapter (Caracas, Venezuela), in January 2021.
-The course was organized by Ulises Berman and other students of Geophysical Engineering, all members of the USB AAPG student chapter.
+The course was organized by Ulises Berman and other students of Geophysical Engineering, all members of the chapter.
 In the course, 25 students and professionals from six countries participated: Argentina, Bolivia, Colombia, Peru, the USA, and Venezuela, the organizer country.

 <h2>Objectives</h2>